Order Code: C120

 Turn Around Time: 1 to 3 days

-Intended Use: The direct LDL cholesterol test is used to determine LDL levels in individuals with high triglyceride levels for which the Friedewald equation for calculating LDL-C from Total cholesterol, HDL-C and triglycerides cannot be used.
+Clinical Significance: The direct LDL cholesterol test is used to determine LDL levels in individuals with high triglyceride levels for which the Friedewald equation for calculating LDL-C from Total cholesterol, HDL-C and triglycerides cannot be used.
 In addition to other lipid tests, the direct LDL cholesterol test can be ordered to help determine the risk of developing cardiovascular disease in healthy individuals as well as those with one or more risk factors, individuals with a family history of high cholesterol or heart disease, and in individuals who are obese, diabetic, or who consume a high-fat diet.
 Direct LDL cholesterol testing is also used to monitor the efficacy of lipid-lowering interventions, such as dietary changes, exercise and medication.

 Limitations: Extremely increased serum triglycerides levels/lipemia cause artificially high LDL cholesterol results.
 Intralipid causes artificially high LDL cholesterol results.
 In some patients with abnormal liver function, the LDL-cholesterol result is significantly negatively biased versus beta quantification results.
 In very rare cases gammopathy may cause unreliable results.
 Acetaminophen use can falsely decrease test results.